I've been raised with nature - so what? 😉

 Now that I’m turning 20, I realize with some of the experiences that I have had, notably with underprivileged children living in small flats, how lucky I was and how useful nature can be to grow up in a stable and healthy environment.

-For those reasons, and because of the wonderful parks and woods that the city of Amsterdam offers, I truthfully think that it is important for kids to enjoy playing outside, explore and build their own world in harmony with nature.
+For those reasons, and because of the wonderful parks and woods such as the Beatrixpark that the city of Amsterdam offers, I truthfully think that it is important for kids to enjoy playing outside, explore and build their own world in harmony with nature.
 This is why I’m here today, trying with the little time I have beside university, to help Naya Nature in giving Amsterdam’s kids the same opportunity I had in lay own childhood.

 This article was written by one of our contributors: Baptiste